-11.CCTV and photography
+11. CCTV and photography

-Cheadle Catholic Infant School understands that recording images of identifiable individuals is processing personal information and must be done in line with data protection principles.
+[School name] understands that recording images of identifiable individuals is processing personal information and must be done in line with data protection principles.

 The school notifies all pupils, staff and visitors of the purpose for collecting CCTV images via the Privacy Notice.